HaukeBartsch/visual-counter/README.md

 # visual-counter
-A small d3.js example for a visual counter
+A small d3.js example for a <a href="https://haukebartsch.github.io/visual-counter/">visual counter</a>.